Oftentimes, the most challenging leadership development projects are the ones earmarked for c-suite personnel.

-Sometimes, a coach receives a call from an executive whose organization is need of support.
-The executive has a problem.
-Often, that executive has many problems – but is willing to work with the coach to prioritize those problems and get down to the root cause.
+Sometimes, a coach receives a call from a c-suite executive whose organization is in need of support.
+The executive has a problem or a challenge.
+Often, that executive has many problems – but appears willing to work with the coach to prioritize those problems and get down to the root issue.

-Frequently, the executive is very clear about the root cause: the problem is another person on that executive’s team.
+Frequently, the executive appears to be very clear about the root issue, stating that the issue lies within another person on that executive’s team.

-On the initial call, the executive’s request to the coach can sound something like this: “I need you to come in and fix this person… their communication is terrible!!”
+On the initial call, a CEO’s request to the coach can sound something like this: “I need you to come in and fix this person… their communication is terrible!!”

-Sometimes, the executive has discovered himself or herself at the center of a total catastrophe.
-It’s not just one person… it’s multiple people… it’s entire teams… it’s everyone that needs oversight and management, punishments and rewards.
+Sometimes, the CEO has discovered himself or herself at the center of a total catastrophe.
+In this case, they don’t point to just one person… it’s multiple people… it’s the entire team… it’s everyone that needs additional oversight and management, punishments and rewards.
 And if people would just grow up and stop being so mediocre, that executive could finally get some peace of mind and not have to bring bad news to the board at next month’s shareholders’ meeting!

 On such a phone call, the coach is staring down the barrel at the great c-suite leadership development challenge: the executive is 100% externally-focused.
 Instead of taking responsibility for himself or herself, they’re focused instead on fixing the people around them… so that things can finally “get better.”

-In this scenario, the coach’s task is to invite the executive to be at least 1% open.
+In this scenario, the coach may initiate some coaching with the team.
+However, to truly bring the greatest value to the organization, the coach’s task is to invite the c-suite executive to be at least 1% open.
 Open to the possibility there is something they haven’t considered yet in their assessment of the “problem.”

 Being (Actually) Open To Change

-C-suite leaders have a reason for being less open to changing their ways than junior executives: their habitual ways of doing things have gotten them certain results – and those results have usually been important factors to reaching the c-suite in the first place.
+C-suite leaders have a stronger reason for being less open to change than junior executives: their habitual ways of doing things have gotten them certain results – and those results have usually been important factors to reaching the c-suite in the first place.